Is It Correct to Say “Agreed Upon”?

 In this sentence, “the committee members” are the indirect objects, meaning they are the ones engaging in the action of agreeing.
 Meanwhile, “the new regulations” serve as the direct object, representing the subject matter upon which the agreement is based.

-Related: Understanding Non-finite Verbs in English Grammar
+Related: Understanding the Perfect Aspect in English Grammar

 Variations Between American and British English